Institut auf dem Rosenberg

-The Swiss educational reformer Johann Heinrich Pestalozzi inspired the philosophy of the school and one of his quotes, "to learn to live is the goal of all education", is reflected in the motto.
+The Swiss educational reformer Johann Heinrich Pestalozzi inspired the philosophy of the school and one of his quotes, "to learn, to live is the goal of all education," is Rosenberg's official motto.

 History

 The Institut auf dem Rosenberg was founded in 1889 by Ulrich Schmidt and originally carried the name of the founder, Institut Dr. Schmidt.
-With the death of the school's founder in 1924, the school was renamed and acquired by the Gademann family in the 1930s.
+After the passing of Dr. Schmidt in 1924, the Gademann Family has owned and managed the school for four consecutive generations since 1944.
+Bernhard Gademann, a former pupil in the 1980s, is the fourth generation of the family to head the school.